schlatterbeck/pgapy/README.rst

  python3 setup.py install --prefix=/usr/local

-If you want a parallel version using an MPI_ (Message-Passing Interface) library you will have to install a parallel version of PGApack first.
+If you want a parallel version using an MPI_ (Message-Passing Interface) library you will have to install a parallel version of PGAPack_ first.
 The easiest way to do this is to use `my pgapack debian package builder`_ from github.
 Clone this repository, check out the branch ``master``, install the build dependencies, they're listed in the file